apexwaves/local-ssl/README.md

 Drawbacks: The new SSL cert must be installed on all devices that need to communicate with your local server over https.
 Its a fast process but could be an issue for some large organizations.

 Note:
- - This doc uses an example local ip address of 192.168.1.160 , you'll need to use your own web servers IP address.
+ - This doc uses an example local IP address of 192.168.1.160 , you'll need to use your own web servers IP address.
  - OpenSSL must be installed

  Check if OpenSSL is already installed